Shining Knight: Gardner Grayle

-During DC's "Silver Age" crossover event (not to be confused with the actual Silver Age of Comic Books), Dick Giordano and Geoff Johns created a new Seven Soldiers of Victory to fight an Injustice League that had possessed the bodies of the Justice League of America.
+A new version of the Seven Soldiers of Victory was introduced in the storyline "Silver Age".
+This iteration of the group was established to combat the Injustice League, who had possessed the bodies of the Justice League of America.

 Gardner Grayle, who would later become the Atomic Knight, took an experimental suit of armor and called himself Shining Knight for this one mission.
 This version of the Seven Soldiers with Batgirl, Deadman, Metamorpho, Blackhawk, Adam Strange and Mento only served in one mission and the Shining Knight armor was destroyed.

 Ystina

-Ystina is a reimagined character of the original created by Grant Morrison for the Seven Soldiers comic book.
+Ystina is a reimagined version of the original Shining Knight.
+He was created by Grant Morrison for the series Seven Soldiers.

 Sigfried

 Wonder Woman's one-time love interest Sigurðr, named for the Norse character of the same name, also known as "Sigfried" or "Siggy", was introduced in Wonder Woman #770 (2021) by writers Michael W. Conrad and Becky Cloonan.
 He is a Norse einherjar warrior who befriended Wonder Woman when she was trapped in Valhalla following her death, and gifted her his magical sword Gram.
-He was resurrected in Wonder Woman #784 as the Shining Knight under the control of Doctor Psycho, before his memories and sanity are restored to him.
-He then becomes a Wonder Woman supporting character and the roommate of Steve Trevor.
-Siggy is also bisexual.
+Sigurðr was resurrected in Wonder Woman #784 as the Shining Knight under the control of Doctor Psycho, before his memories and sanity are restored to him.

 Other versions

 Kingdom Come

-In the 1996 miniseries Kingdom Come, there is a background character named Shining Knight II.
-This version is more futuristic than his predecessors and comes with a giant, metal dragon named Dragonknight.
+An original incarnation of Shining Knight appears in Kingdom Come.
+This version possesses a futuristic appearance and is accompanied by Dragonknight, a robotic dragon.

 Titans Tomorrow

-An older version of Ystina has appeared in Teen Titans (vol. 3) #52 as a member of the Titans Army from the Titans Tomorrow future.
+An older version of Ystina appears in Teen Titans (vol. 3) #52 as a member of the Titans Army from the Titans Tomorrow future.

 JLA: Another Nail

-The Shining Knight and Victory made a brief appearance in Elseworlds' JLA: Another Nail when all time periods meld together.
+An unidentified version of Shining Knight appears in JLA: Another Nail.